mckn1ght/BlackJack/README.md

 EN Version 0.7

-   - Card images are not displaying correcly
+   - Card images are now displaying correcly
    - Added computer player that mimics the moves of the player
    - Player's hand displays the card image